South-pointing chariot

-The south-pointing chariot (or carriage) was an ancient Chinese two-wheeled vehicle that carried a movable pointer to indicate the south, no matter how the chariot turned.
+The south-pointing chariot (or carriage) was an ancient Chinese two-wheeled vehicle that carried a movable pointer that indicated south, no matter how the chariot turned.
 Usually, the pointer took the form of a doll or figure with an outstretched arm.
-The chariot was supposedly used as a compass for navigation and may also have had other purposes.
+The chariot was supposedly used as a non-magnetic compass for navigation and may also have had other purposes.

 The ancient Chinese invented a mobile-like armored cart in the 5th century BC called the Dongwu Che (洞屋车).
-It was used for the purpose of protecting warriors on the battlefield.
-The Chinese war wagon was designed as a kind of mobile protective cart with a shed-like roof.
-It would serve to be rolled up to city fortifications to provide protection for sappers digging underneath to weaken a wall's foundation.
-The early Chinese war wagon became the basis of technologies for the making of ancient Chinese south-pointing chariots.
+It was used for the purpose of protecting warriors on the battlefield, as a kind of mobile protective cart with a shed-like roof.
+It would be rolled up to city walls to provide protection for sappers digging underneath to weaken its foundation.
+The early Chinese war wagon became the basis of ancient Chinese south-pointing chariots.

 There are legends of earlier south-pointing chariots, but the first reliably documented one was created by the Chinese mechanical engineer Ma Jun (c.
 200 – 265) of Cao Wei during the Three Kingdoms.
-No ancient chariots still exist, but many extant ancient Chinese texts mention them, saying they were used intermittently until about 1300.
-Some include information about their inner components and workings.
+No examples still exist, but many extant ancient Chinese texts mention them, mentioning they were used intermittently until about 1300.
+Some of the texts include information about their inner components and workings.

-There were probably several types of south-pointing chariot which worked differently.
+There were probably several types of south-pointing chariots that worked differently.
 In most or all of them, the rotating road wheels mechanically operated a geared mechanism to keep the pointer aimed correctly.
-The mechanism had no magnets and did not automatically detect which direction was south.
 The pointer was aimed southward by hand at the start of a journey.
-Subsequently, whenever the chariot turned, the mechanism rotated the pointer relative to the body of the chariot to counteract the turn and keep the pointer aiming in a constant direction, to the south.
+Subsequently, whenever the chariot turned, the mechanism rotated the pointer relative to the body of the chariot to counteract the turn.
+This kept the pointer aiming in a constant direction, equal to the starting position.
 Thus the mechanism did a kind of directional dead reckoning, which is inherently prone to cumulative errors and uncertainties.
 Some chariots' mechanisms may have had differential gears.